 Purchased by Lancashire Wildlife Trust more than six years ago, Cadishead Moss is now a haven of greenery thanks to the fantastic restoration work of our staff and volunteers.
-Little Woolden Moss, saved from peat extraction in 2012, still has a long way to go, but we are already seeing sphagnum moss and cottongrass recolonising the reserve, proving it is a true mossland.
+Little Woolden Moss, saved from peat extraction in 2012, still has a long way to go, but we are already seeing sphagnum moss and cottongrass recolonising the reserve, proving it is a true peatland.

 When these reserves were exploited for peat, drains were installed to sap the landscape of moisture and dry out the ground.
-We have blocked these as part of our restoration work and created water retaining structures known as bunds; rewetting the landscape to allow specialist mossland wildlife and plant life to thrive once more.
+We have blocked these as part of our restoration work and created water retaining structures known as bunds; rewetting the landscape to allow specialist peatland wildlife and plant life to thrive once more.
 Rewetting also helps to preserve the thousands of tonnes of carbon stored in the peaty soil.

 With our help, both Cadishead and Little Woolden Moss are bursting back into life.
 Brown hares are regularly seen bounding across the reserves or hunkering down to nibble on vegetation.
 There is evidence of roe deer, and lifelong resident and birder, David Steel, has recorded more than 100 species of bird including rarities like the weird and wonderful stone curlew.

-In summer, hobbies chase common darter and black darter dragonflies over the moss, and as the season melts into autumn, merlins can be seen perched on rocks and tree stumps, surveying the landscape for prey.
+In summer, hobbies chase common darter and black darter dragonflies over the Moss, and as the season melts into autumn, merlins can be seen perched on rocks and tree stumps, surveying the landscape for prey.
 Short-eared owls and buzzards also hunt over Cadishead and Little Woolden Moss, while lapwing and skylark breed down on the ground.

-The mosses are also fantastic places to see common lizards which rest lazily on the old rail tracks.
+The Mosses are also fantastic places to see common lizards which rest lazily on the old rail tracks.
 However, one of the real treats is the rare bog bush cricket which calls amongst the heather during summertime.